BradenJung/CSC230-Software-Design-and-Engineering-GAINS/README.md

 # Launch backend and frontend together
 ./start-services.sh
 ```
-The script installs dependencies if needed, starts the Express server, and launches the Next.js dev server.
+The script installs missing dependencies (via `npm install` at the repo root) and then delegates to `npm run dev`, which starts the backend watcher and the Next.js dev server in parallel.
 Press `Ctrl+C` once to stop both processes.

+You can also run `npm run dev` directly from the repository root if you prefer not to use the shell script.

 ## Development Tips
 - Inspect `localStorage` in your browser developer tools to watch account keys update (`gains.activeAccount`, `gains-projects`).